melt-umn/melt-artifacts/2020_SLE_Strategy_Attributes/Getting-Started.md

   * `rewriting-regex-matching/` contains an implementation of regex matching using Brozozowski derivatives, with alternative mechanisms for simplifying intermediate regexes using both strategy attribute and term rewriting
   * `ableC-halide` is an ableC extension based on the Halide EDSL for specifying optimizing transformations on nested `for`-loops; strategy attributes are used in normalizing loops to have the expected form before transformations are applied.

-... run a few basic tests, mabye see that the optimization demo works ...
+The optimization demo example can be tested using the container by changing into the `examples/rewriting-optimization-demo/` directory and running `./build && ./run-tests`.

 ## Continuing

 The generated files and image may be removed by running `./clean`.

-Step-by-step instructions explaining each of the examples can be found in `Step-By-Step-InstructionsS.md`.
+Step-by-step instructions explaining each of the examples can be found in `Step-By-Step-Instructions.md`.